aliveui/registry-aliveui/progress-summary.md

 Continue implementing components in the following order:

-1. Finish the remaining atomic components as they form the foundation
+1. Finish the remaining atomic component display pages
-2. Then molecules that use the implemented atoms
+2. Implement and create pages for molecules that use the implemented atoms
 3. Followed by organisms that use molecules and atoms
 4. Finally templates and pages